aduermael/docker/docker-init/README.md

 	-- the lua file extension can be omitted: local tunnel = require("tunnel")

-	-- import paths are relative to the docker.project directory local tunnel = require("utils/tunnel")
+	-- import paths are relative to the root of your Docker project local tunnel = require("utils/tunnel")

 	-- you can also use absolute paths